Cyberakr21/Cyberakr21/README.md

-- 👋 Hi, I’m Austin Ramoroka
+**👋 Hi, I’m Austin Ramoroka**
-- 👀 I’m interested in working in the cyber security field and knowing if uploaded intelligence (UI) will be a thing.
+- 👀 I’m interested in growing my cyber security knowledge by always self improving.
-- 🌱 I’m currently learning cloud security
+- 🌱 I’m currently learning more cloud security
-- 💞️ I’m looking to collaborate on cyber security homelabs
-- 📫 How to reach me cyberakr@outlook.com
 - ⚡ Fun fact: I used to be in an esport team

+**Cybersecurity Projects**

+**Connect with me:**
+- 📫 austinramoroka@outlook.com

 <!---
 Cyberakr21/Cyberakr21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.